You don’t have to live in an icebox to save on heating!

 Goodman gas furnaces also have a good reputation among the pros, and range from 80% to 96% energy efficient — again, be sure you select a good installer.

-Natural gas advantages and disadvantages describes how natural gas compares to other heating sources, for space heating and uses like cooking and hot water.
+Natural gas advantages and disadvantages describes how natural gas (which really should be called fossil gas, and which I refer to by that term throughout most of my website) compares to other heating sources, for space heating and uses like cooking and hot water.

 Solar power pros and cons looks at the many benefits of solar electric and solar heating, and the downsides: setup cost, dependability of the sun, and location.